-(h) A casual employee does not accrue seniority during the period of their casual employment but should they subsequently be hired as a part-time, Full-Time Category B or Full-Time Category A employee, all hours worked during the period as an hourly casual employee shall be considered as accrued seniority on the basis of one (1) year's seniority for every two thousand and eighty (2,080) hours worked, and all hours worked during the period as a salaried casual employee shall be considered as accrued seniority on the basis of one (1) year's seniority for every one thousand seven hundred and sixty (1,760) hours worked.
+- (h) A casual employee does not accrue seniority during the period of their casual employment but should they subsequently be hired as a part-time, Full-Time Category B or Full-Time Category A employee, all hours worked during the period as a casual employee shall be considered as accrued seniority on the basis of one (1) year's seniority for every two thousand and eighty (2,080) hours worked. - 12.03 Job Vacancies - (a) The Employer shall continue its current practice of providing written notice of continuing and term job vacancies.
+Continuing part-time positions that are twentyfour (24) hours a week or less shall be posted in accordance with this article; casual positions are not required to be posted.

-12.03 Job Vacancies

-(a) The Employer shall continue its current practice of providing written notice of continuing and term job vacancies.
-Continuing part-time positions that are twenty-four (24) hours a week or less shall be posted in accordance with this article; casual positions are not required to be posted.
 Such vacancies shall be posted for a period of not less than six (6) working days.
 Employees desiring consideration in the filling of these continuing and term job vacancies shall signify their desire by submitting a written application during the period in which it is posted.
 The Employer may advertise externally as well as posting internally.
 Qualified internal applicants will be interviewed prior to external applicants.
-Internal job postings will be available in both digital and hard copy format.
-The University will post internal job postings in close proximity to all Housekeeping and Food Service employee time clocks.